How to Hike the Lost Coast Trail

 When Nature Calls

 Bury all human waste in the sand below the high tide line or 6-8" deep and at least 200 feet from streams when you are not near the ocean.
 Imagine the best bathroom view of your life, then add in seals checking you out from the water.
 That's what it's like.
+Here's a how-to video if you want more information.

 In mid-September, the trail was covered in poison oak that seemed to creep out of nowhere.
 Protect your legs, carry a flashlight to use the bathroom at night and bring Tecnu to treat accidental exposure.
 Check yourself for ticks, and watch your step for rattlesnakes.